spaenleh/aoc_elixir/README.md

 The issue is that we need to account for the specific cases where it starts at zero and makes exactly N full turns, where we need to remove one from the turns because it will already be accounted in the complement computation.

+### 2025 Day 02

+This is where ranges came at us again.
+In this puzzle we need to find numbers that are of the pattern `blockblock` where they repeat the same numbers twice.

+For this to happen:

+- number must have an even number of chars, odd number of chars can not be symmetrical
+- take first half of the number and check if it matches second half

+What could also work is to check the divisibility by `10^n + 1` where the digit has length 2n.

+But before doing a bunch of computations we need to ensure that we are able to reduce the problem space.

+We can do two things:

+- de-duplicate the ranges so we do not compute the same things multiple times
+- remove ranges that have strictly odd length numbers

+Before doing this optimization: 1.83s for part 1

 ## 2024

 ### 2024 Day 01